mxagar/music_genre_classification/README.md

 ### Data Analysis and Serving

-There are two stand-alone folders/steps that are not part of the inference pipeline; each of them has an explanatory file that extends the current `README.md`:
+There are two stand-alone folders/steps that are not part of the training pipeline; each of them has an explanatory file that extends the current `README.md`:

 - [`data_analysis`](data_analysis/README.md): simple Exploratory Data Analysis (EDA), Data Cleaning and Feature Engineering (FE) are performed, as well as data modeling with cross validation to find the optimum hyperparameters.
-In this folder, the step from a research environment (Jupyter Notebook) to a development environment is shown.
-The focus doesn't lie on the EDA / FE / Modeling parts, but rather on the transformation of the code for production; if you are interested in the former, you can visit my [Guide on EDA, Data Cleaning and Feature Engineering](https://github.com/mxagar/eda_fe_summary).
+This folder contains an exemplary research environment crafted prior to the pipeline and it serves as a sandbox for testing ideas.
 - [`serving`](serving/README.md): the exported inference pipeline artifact is deployed to production using different approaches.

 ## How to Use this Guide

-1. Have a look at [`data_analysis`](data_analysis/README.md): a simple data preprocessing (+ EDA) is performed to understand the dataset.
+1. Optionally, have a look at [`data_analysis`](data_analysis/README.md): a simple data preprocessing (+ EDA) is performed to understand the dataset.
+2. Check the pipeline managed with [MLflow](https://www.mlflow.org) and [Weights and Biases](https://wandb.ai/site): Follow the notes on the [Overview](#overview-of-boilerplate-project-structure).
+3. Optionally, have a look at the section [Notes Hydra, MLflow and Weights & Biases](#notes-hydra-mlflow-and-weights--biases) to understand how the implemented tools interact with each other.
-2. Then, you can check the pipeline managed with [MLflow](https://www.mlflow.org) and [Weights and Biases](https://wandb.ai/site): Follow the notes on the [Overview](#overview-of-boilerplate-project-structure) and run the tracked pipeline as explained in [How to Run: Pipeline Creation and Deployment](#how-to-run-pipeline-creation-and-deployment); make sure you have installed the [dependencies](#dependencies).
+4. Run the tracked pipeline as explained in [How to Run: Pipeline Creation and Deployment](#how-to-run-pipeline-creation-and-deployment); make sure you have installed the [dependencies](#dependencies).

 ## Dependencies

-You need to have:
+You need to have, at least:

 - [Conda](https://docs.conda.io/en/latest/): environment management.
 - [MLflow](https://www.mlflow.org): management of step parametrized step executions.
 - [Weights and Biases](https://wandb.ai/site): tracking of experiments, artifacts, metrics, etc.

-Note that each ML component has its specific `conda` environment, each one specified in their respective `conda.yaml` files.
-On th eother hand, you can follow this shirt recipe to set up the main environment from which everything is launched:
+The rest is handled by the component-specific `conda.yaml` files.
+You can follow this short recipe to set up the main environment from which everything is launched:

 ```bash
 # Create a basic environment: we use this environment to launch everything